Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 breadcrumb: false
 ---

-# Add Login To Your Java EE webapp with SAML
+# Add login to your Java EE webapp with SAML

-This guide provides steps to authenticate users to your Java EE web application deployed on Tomcat with SAML using the [Asgardeo Tomcat SAML Agent](https://github.com/asgardeo/asgardeo-tomcat-saml-agent) which enables SAML-based login and logout.
+Follow the steps given below to authenticate users to your Java EE web application deployed on Tomcat with SAML using the [Asgardeo Tomcat SAML Agent](https://github.com/asgardeo/asgardeo-tomcat-saml-agent) which enables SAML-based login and logout.

 <Button